The foundational playbook for Founders to create the next

 Master these activities and you’ll be well on your way of transforming the industry and leading the next impact movement.

-Many people join a startup because of the fluidity and freedom; startups are seen as not being too process-rigid or bureaucratic like large corporations.
+Many people join a startup because of the fluidity and freedom; startups are seen as not being process-rigid or bureaucratic like large corporations.
 However, startups without good discipline, effective processes, long-term visions, and achievable goals tend to go out of business before reaching their potential.

 All successful startups know that good process is vital.
-Getting here required you to be disciplined on your Product Strategy to problem+solution fit before investing the resources to build your product using the small batches and Build-Measure-Learn framework.
+Getting here required you to be disciplined on your Product Strategy for problem+solution fit before investing the resources to build your product using the small batches and Build-Measure-Learn framework.
 Your next step is to extend these disciplines across the organization.
 Having a solid development process will make this leap easier to achieve.

 Advancing forward requires a strong team alongside the founding team.
 No one succeeded by going it alone, and now is not the time to believe that you will be the only exception.
 Attracting and retaining the right team should be one of your top priorities.
 While your founding team may have gotten the startup to this point through sheer determination, advancing will require growing the team — and delegating.